victorpoughon/torchlensmaker/roadmap.md

 add tlm.Image = on surface distance or multi point squared point line distance add tlm.ImageAtInfinity

-make ray error plot by histogramming on source_coordinate
+make ray error plot by histograming on source_coordinate

-######

-think about sampling
+## Thoughts about sampling

 * elements definition are sampling free. they define the space.
 * When evaluating for either rendering or optimization, then the space is sampled to create rays.

 sampling is done by the elements but storing the sampling parameters is outside each element gets: (num_samples, linspace/uniform random/normal random)

-# Parametric coordinate of the ray's source point on the shape that emitted the ray
-# source_coordinates